gromacs/gromacs/docs/dev-manual/reportstyle.rst

 The general issue workflow is shown in the figure below:

 .. image:: redmine-states.png
-   :alt:  Sample procedure pathway for issues reported in redmine.
+   :alt:  Sample procedure pathway for reported issues.

 ..
 Text below is stolen from the old Gromacs web page